CEGRcode/GenoPipe-docs/docs/StrainID/db/custom-db.md

 ---

 # Customizing your VCFs
 Adding strains is straightforward.
 Simply add a file in standard [Variant Call Format][vcf-specs] to the `/name/of/strain/vcf/db/` directory.
-The database should use the following directory structure to ensure that StrainID can find the correct reference files.

 ```
 /name/of/strain/vcf/db